csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

     + [Wilson amplitude](https://csh970605.github.io/posts/BiomacEMG/#wilson-amplitude)

-    You can see how the methods are used by clicking the link on the method.
+    You can see how the methods are used by clicking the link for each method.

 2. [PCA](https://csh970605.github.io/posts/PCA/)<br>
     PCA showed that gesture classes overlap strongly in the feature space.

 3. [Random Forest Classification](https://csh970605.github.io/posts/Random_Forest_Classification/)<br>
-    Since the signal data is non-linear, They choose Random Forest Classification which is non-linear classification method.
+    Since the signal data is non-linear, they chose Random Forest Classification, a non-linear classification method.

 4. [Pareto Optimization](https://csh970605.github.io/posts/Pareto_Front/)<br>
-    In the context of EMG feature selection, they use Pareto optimization to identify the optimal subset of EMG features that best represent the underlying signal while minimizing the number of features required for classification. <br>
+    In the context of EMG feature selection, Pareto optimization is used to identify the optimal subset of EMG features that best represent the underlying signal while minimizing the number of features required for classification. <br>
-    To do this, a Pareto front is first constructed by generating multiple solutions that represent different trade-offs between performance and feature number. <br>
+    To do this, a Pareto front is first constructed by generating multiple solutions that represent different trade-offs between performance and the number of features. <br>
     Each solution is evaluated on the basis of its classification accuracy and the number of features it employs. <br>
-    The set of all solutions that cannot be improved in one objective without sacrificing performance in another objective is called the Pareto front.
+    The set of all solutions that cannot be improved in one objective without sacrificing performance in another is called the Pareto front.

 <br><br>

 ## Standard Deviation
 Standard deviation is a measure of absolute variability that shows how individual observations are grouped with respect to the mean.<br>
-The equation of Standard Deviation is:
+The equation for the standard deviation is:
 <center>

 $ \sigma = \sqrt{\frac{\sum^{N}_{i=1}(x_{i}-\mu)^2}{N}} $